 Your responsibility for security is based on the type of cloud service.
 The following chart summarizes the balance of responsibility for both Microsoft and you:

-We'll discuss some of the options available in Azure that can help you meet your organization’s security requirements.
-Keep in mind that security requirements can vary for different types of workloads.
+Security requirements vary depending on a number of factors including different types of workloads.
 Not one of these best practices can by itself secure your systems.
 Like anything else in security, you have to choose the appropriate options and see how the solutions can complement each other by filling gaps.

 Use Privileged Access Workstations

 Organizations often fall prey to cyberattacks because administrators perform actions while using accounts with elevated rights.
-Usually this isn’t done maliciously but because existing configuration and processes allow it.
+While this may not be the result of malicious activity, it happens because existing configuration and processes allow it.
 Most of these users understand the risk of these actions from a conceptual standpoint but still choose to do them.

 Doing things like checking email and browsing the Internet seem innocent enough.
 But they might expose elevated accounts to compromise by malicious actors.
 Browsing activities, specially crafted emails, or other techniques can be used to gain access to your enterprise.
 We highly recommend the use of secure management workstations (SAWs) for conducting all Azure administration tasks.
 SAWs are a way of reducing exposure to accidental compromise.

 Privileged Access Workstations (PAWs) provide a dedicated operating system for sensitive tasks--one that is protected from Internet attacks and threat vectors.
-Separating these sensitive tasks and accounts from the daily-use workstations and devices provides strong protection.
+Separating sensitive tasks and accounts from the daily use workstations and devices provides strong protection.
 This separation limits the impact of phishing attacks, application and OS vulnerabilities, various impersonation attacks, and credential theft attacks. (keystroke logging, Pass-the-Hash, and Pass-the-Ticket)

 The PAW approach is an extension of the well-established and recommended practice to use an individually assigned administrative account.
 The administrative account is separate from a standard user account.
 A PAW provides a trustworthy workstation for those sensitive accounts.